-damage, personal injury or death Failure to install compressor valves properly can result in leakage of explosive gas creating an explosion hazard, possibly causing severe personal injury or death.
+can cause property damage, personal Failure to install compressor valves properly can result in leakage of explosive gas creating an explosion hazard, possibly causing severe personal injury or death.

 Failure to install compressor valves properly can result in extreme discharge temperatures.
 This could be an ignition source in the presence of explosive gas possibly causing severe personal injury or death.